 Anxiety has a number of physical symptoms.
 Feeling nauseous may cause your appetite to be non-existent and the thought of food only makes us feel worse.

-Any hunger you feel can mix in with the nauseous feelings so your system doesn’t always recognise it as hunger.
+Any hunger you feel can mix in with nauseous feelings so your system doesn’t always recognize it as hunger.

 Drinking can also be difficult, because of the same feeling.